ArrowrIcon Home icon

 A typical washstand in bedrooms.
 Note the decorative matching china set of a basin, jug and soap dish.
 Also note the towel rail and the bucket for slops.
 Sketch provided by Rosemary Hampton.

-Our jug and bowl set were seldom used for guests though.
+Our jug and bowl set were more often used for other purposes that looking after guests.
 My mother used the large bowl for mixing Christmas puddings and my father used the jug for making home-made wine.

 If you can add anything to this page or provide a photo, I would be pleased if you would contact me.